 It can be easy to get lost in the exciting bits of equipment, but something to stand on is an absolute must-have for any home gym if you want to avoid slipping or even damaging your floor.
 There are so many exercises you can do with just a decent mat while you build up your home gym.

 Again, resistance bands might not be the most exciting of purchases but they are extremely versatile.
 Not only are they important for warming-up safety prior to lifting, but they can also help ease the aches and pains in the aftermath.
 If you need some assistance with your pull-ups or dips they can be useful, and of course they are great for adding even more resistance when doing squats and deadlifts.

 Something for Cardio

-As the weather isn’t exactly great for outdoor running right now, you might want to invest in something that will help you get your heart pumping without leaving your home.
+As the weather isn’t exactly great for your weight loss journey, you might want to invest in something that will help you get your heart pumping without leaving your home.
 You might want a rowing machine for something low impact, or an exercise bike to work your legs.
 If you’ve got a little more room, then a treadmill has a lot of options and there are so many different technologies you can get as add ons if you want something a bit more interactive.

 This is a great option as it doesn’t take up much space at all, and can be put in any door frame.
 Great for pull-ups, chin-ups and other arm and back muscle exercises, and you can challenge yourself to do a certain amount of reps every time you walk through the doorway.